EUGENE KARDASH

 Collateral web services.
 Screen with Paper Card:

-will hopefully continue in Calypso by engineering forces.
-I've done my
+The implementation of the Material Design screens will hopefully continue in Calypso by engineering forces.
+I've done my role here.

 Welcome the Calypso Navigator!
 Replacing Main Entry completely.